LamphiUSC/599ProjectWork/Assignment2/ReadMe.txt

 10) tikaNER.java
 -- This java code generates four NER features(NER_PERSON, NER_LOCATION, NER_ORGANIZATION, NER_DATE) from the Description column of the dataset.
 We used Apache OpenNLP for NER tagging.
+Once the Tika features were generated they were merged with the final TSV

 The order in which the programs need to be executed:
 1) ocr_pipeline.sh